What to Do If VA Reduces Your Rating

 The VA can reduce your disability rating if it determines your condition has improved.
 This usually happens after a reexamination (sometimes called a "routine future exam" or RFE) that the VA schedules to check on the current severity of your service-connected condition.

-Here's the thing: the VA doesn't reduce ratings just because it feels like it.
-Under 38 CFR § 3.344, the VA must meet specific substantive standards before it can lower your rating — and the standard of proof depends on how long you've held your current rating.
-Separately, 38 CFR § 3.105(e) requires the VA to follow procedural safeguards — including 60-day advance notice before any reduction in compensation takes effect — and 38 CFR § 3.105(i) gives you the right to a predetermination hearing (provided you request it within 30 days of the proposed-reduction notice), regardless of how long you've held the rating.
+38 CFR § 3.105(e) requires the VA to follow procedural safeguards — including giving you 60 days to submit evidence before a final reduction decision is made — and 38 CFR § 3.105(i) gives you the right to a predetermination hearing (provided you request it within 30 days of the proposed-reduction notice), regardless of how long you've held the rating.
+Under § 3.105(e), the reduction itself does not take effect until the last day of the month in which a 60-day period from VA's notice of the final action expires.
 Together, these two regulations give you real protection, and that's where things get interesting for you.

 The Three Tiers of Protection Under 38 CFR § 3.344